Emo: 2004–2010: Mainstream dominance

-Fall Out Boy's 2004 album, From Under the Cork Tree, sold 2,700,000 copies in the United States.
+Fall Out Boy's album, From Under the Cork Tree, sold 2,700,000 copies in the United States by February 2013 and was eventually certified five-times platinum.
 The band's album, Infinity on High, topped the Billboard 200, sold 260,000 copies in its first week of release and sold 1,400,000 copies in the United States.
 Multiple Fall Out Boy songs reached the top ten of the Billboard Hot 100.
-Panic! at the Disco's album, A Fever You Can't Sweat Out, was certified double platinum by the RIAA and its single, "I Write Sins Not Tragedies", reached number seven on the Billboard Hot 100.
+Panic! at the Disco's album, A Fever You Can't Sweat Out, was certified quadruple platinum by the RIAA and its single, "I Write Sins Not Tragedies", reached number seven on the Billboard Hot 100.
 Panic! at the Disco are known for combining emo with electronics and their album A Fever You Can't Sweat Out is an emo album with elements of dance-punk and baroque pop.
 The Red Jumpsuit Apparatus' "Face Down" peaked at number 24 on the Billboard Hot 100 and its album, Don't You Fake It, sold 852,000 copies in the United States.
 AFI's albums Sing the Sorrow and Decemberunderground both were certified platinum by the RIAA, with Decemberunderground peaking at number 1 on the Billboard 200.
-Paramore's 2007 album Riot! was certified double platinum by the RIAA and several Paramore songs appeared on the Billboard Hot 100 in the late 2000s, including "Misery Business", "Decode", "Crushcrushcrush", "That's What You Get", and "Ignorance".
+Paramore's 2007 album Riot! was certified triple platinum by the RIAA and several Paramore songs appeared on the Billboard Hot 100 in the late 2000s, including "Misery Business", "Decode", "Crushcrushcrush", "That's What You Get", and "Ignorance".

 2010–present: Mainstream decline, underground revivals

 By 2010, emo's popularity began to decline.
-Many emo bands lost popularity or had changed genres; My Chemical Romance's album, Danger Days: The True Lives of the Fabulous Killjoys, featured a traditional pop punk style.
+Many emo bands lost popularity or had changed genres; My Chemical Romance's album, Danger Days: The True Lives of the Fabulous Killjoys, featured a traditional pop-punk style.
 Paramore and Fall Out Boy both abandoned the emo genre with their 2013 albums, Paramore and Save Rock and Roll, respectively.
 Paramore moved to a new wave-influenced style.
 Panic! at the Disco also abandoned the emo pop genre to a synth-pop style on Too Weird to Live, Too Rare to Die!.
 Many emo bands, including My Chemical Romance, Alexisonfire, and Thursday, disbanded, raising concerns about the genre's viability.
 Andrew Sacher of Brooklyn Vegan explains, "The popularity led to backlash, and a rapidly-changing music industry eventually turned its attention away from punk-adjacent bands in the mainstream, leaving the genre stigmatized by the end of the 2000s, and eventually — as far as the mainstream was concerned — dead."